John Allison reviews books for Pittsburgh Quarterly.

 Kate Benz has been a professional writer for the past fifteen years with bylines appearing in The Tribune-Review, Pittsburgh Magazine, Table Magazine, Pittsburgh Quarterly, and LOCAL Pittsburgh Magazine.
 She is also the author of an “Images of America” book on the history of Cranberry Township.
 When she is not writing, you can find her thoroughly enjoying a co-dependent relationship with her dog or taking long, romantic walks down the makeup aisle.

-Matthew John Milligan is a freelance writer living in Regent Square.
+Matthew John Milligan is a freelance writer living in Aspinwall.